Olympic Stadium (Montreal): Office space

 Starting in 2018, the Desjardins Group plans to move approximately 1000 of its employees into the Montreal Tower.
-The company plans to occupy 7 of the 12 floors available in the tower.
+The company plans to occupy seven of the 12 floors available in the tower.
 It is estimated that around $60 million in renovations are required before Desjardins can move in.

 Other

 In winter 1977, Emerson, Lake and Palmer filmed a performance of their arrangement of the Aaron Copland piece "Fanfare For The Common Man" at the stadium.
 The group also recorded a concert at the stadium in August of that year and released it as a live album.

 Olympic Stadium hosted the 1978 World Junior Speed Skating Championships where they crowned the American siblings Eric and Beth Heiden as junior world champions.

-In August 1979 the Olympic Stadium hosted the 1979 IAAF World Cup in Athletics.
+In August 1979, Olympic Stadium hosted the 1979 IAAF World Cup in Athletics.

 The Catholic Charismatic Renewal Assembly took place in the presence of Father Emiliano Tardif in 1979.

-On June 20, 1980, Roberto Durán defeated Sugar Ray Leonard to win the WBC boxing world's welterweight championship at the Olympic Stadium.
+On June 20, 1980, Roberto Durán defeated Sugar Ray Leonard to win the WBC boxing world's welterweight championship at Olympic Stadium.

 The Drum Corps International World Championship finals were held at this arena in 1981 and 1982.

 On September 11, 1984, Pope John Paul II participated in a youth rally with about 55,000 people in attendance.

 On October 30, 2010, a special mass, to commemorate the ascension to sainthood of Brother André, was held at the stadium.
 Over 30,000 people attended.

 In 2017, the venue was the site of the 2017 Artistic Gymnastics World Championships.

-In 2021, the Olympic Stadium was named a mass vaccination site by the Quebec government during the COVID-19 pandemic in Quebec, making it one of the largest mass vaccination sites in the province as a result.
+In 2021, Olympic Stadium was named a mass vaccination site by the Quebec government during the COVID-19 pandemic in Quebec, making it one of the largest mass vaccination sites in the province.
 Quebec premier François Legault received both of his required vaccine doses as well as his booster dose at the stadium.